isaacmirandacampos/DataOverStreams/README.md

 ## How to run?

-Create the localstack container:
+Create the localstack and api container:

 ```sh
 docker compose up -d --build
 ```

-Create the S3 bucket:
+Create the infrastructure in localstack:

 ```sh
 terraform init